 Mullen’s remarks on Sunday came as the Taliban said they were holding captive one of two US servicemen who strayed into insurgent territory, and that the other had been killed.

 “We have the body of the dead soldier and the other one who is alive.
+We have taken them to a safe place,” said Zabihullah Mujahid by telephone from an undisclosed location.

 A spokesperson for the Nato-led force declined to comment on the Taliban’s announcement it was holding one of the men, who were both from the US navy.